saeedghorbani1360/nexus-dockerfiles/README.md

-# This is a docker file for creating ubuntu image containing nexus
+# Here there are dockerfiles for setting up nexus on Ubuntu and Alpine .